UszOszekk/Youtube-Shorts-Blocker/readme.md

 2. go to chrome://extensions
 3. enable developer mode
 4. click the Load unpacked button and select the folder with the extension

+Currently the only way to install because its getting verified for the Chrome Web Store